-Bare Root Care Tips
+Bare Root Care Guide

-By Bobby Bowen
+By Bobby Bowen & Bailey Hale

 Bare root perennials and woody plants are just that!
 Plants with bare roots.